 The Board intends to nominate the three persons named below for election this year.
 All three nominees are currently directors.
-If they are elected, their term will run until the Annual Meeting in 2000 or until their successors are elected.
+If they are elected, their term will run until the Annual Meeting in 2001 or until their successors are elected.
 The Company's By-laws provide that a director must retire on or before the annual meeting following his or her 70th birthday or, in the case of directors who are also employees, his or her 65th birthday.
-Andrew Brimmer reached age 70 and Rollan Melton reached age 65 last year and will retire from the Board at this meeting.
-Dolores Wharton will reach age 70 in 1997 and will retire from the Board by the 1998 Annual Meeting.
-Rosalynn Carter also will retire prior to this year's meeting.
+Dolores Wharton reached age 70 this year and will retire from the Board at this meeting.
+Thomas A. Reynolds, Jr. and Peter B. Clark will reach age 70 this year and will retire from the Board by the 1999 Annual Meeting.
+The Board elected Karen Hastie Williams to the Board in December 1997.
+She joined the class of directors whose term expires at the 2000 Annual Meeting.